Descanonge/filefinder/docs/source/usage.rst

 * a **boolean**: if the group has two options (specified with the :ref:`bool<bool>` keyword), one of the options is selected and used as a string.
 * a :mod:`datetime` object when fixing a date pseudo-group.
-Groups will be fixed to the corresponding element.
+Each group will be fixed to the appropriate date element (year, month, ...).
+* **None** if the group is marked as :ref:`optional<opt>`: it will then not appear in the filename.
 * a **string**: the value is directly interpreted as a regular expression and used as-is when scanning files or creating filenames, without further escaping or formatting.